FourierNets enable the design of highly non-local optical encoders for computational imaging: Appendix

 \textbf{Definition of terms} For both cases of training, the general framework is to simulate imaging using confocal volumes of pan-neuronal labeled larval zebrafish, reconstruct from the simulated image, then update the reconstruction network and, if desired, the microscope parameters.
 We will define the microscope parameters as $\bm{\upphi}$ and the reconstruction network parameters as $\bm{\uptheta}$ for any reconstruction network $\mathbf{R}_{\bm{\uptheta}}(\mathbf{c})$ where $\mathbf{R}_{\bm{\uptheta}}$ maps 2D images to 3D volume reconstructions.
 For our training algorithms listed below, we also define: $\mathbf{D}$ our \textbf{dataset}, $\mathbf{v}$ a \textbf{ground truth volume}, $\mathbf{\hat{v}}$ a \textbf{reconstructed volume}, $L$ a computed \textbf{loss}, $z_s$ a list of $z$ plane indices that will be imaged/reconstructed, $\alpha_{\bm{\upphi}}$ the learning rate for the microscope parameters, $\alpha_{\bm{\uptheta}}$ the learning rate for the reconstruction network parameters, and $\beta$ the weight of the non-high pass filtered component of the loss.
 When selecting a random ground truth volume, we also perform random shift, rotation, flip, and brightness augmentations.

 \textbf{Microscope simulation parameters} When simulating the zebrafish imaging, we use a wavelength of 0.532 $\upmu$m for all simulations.
 The NA of our microscope is 0.8.
 The refractive index $n$ is 1.33.
 We downsample all volumes to (1.0 $\upmu$m z, 1.625 $\upmu$m y, 1.625 $\upmu$m x).
-We use a taper width of 5 for all simulations, and simulate the PSF at 50\% larger dimensions in x and y.
+We use a taper width of 5 for all simulations, and simulate the optical encoder (PSF) at 50\% larger dimensions in x and y.
 The resolution of the camera (for all zebrafish datasets) is also (1.625 $\upmu$m y, 1.625 $\upmu$m x).

-\textbf{Initialization of} $\bm{\upphi}$ For Type A, B, and D, we initialize $\bm{\upphi}$ to produce a PSF consisting of 6 pencil beams at different locations throughout the depth of the volume, with the centers of these beams arranged in a hexagonal pattern in x and y.
-Because our optimizations generally find PSFs with many pencils, we find that initializing with such a pattern helps to converge to a more optimal PSF (data not shown).
+\textbf{Initialization of} $\bm{\upphi}$ For Type A, B, and our small $256 \times 256$ pixel experiments, we initialize $\bm{\upphi}$ to produce an optical encoder (PSF) consisting of 6 pencil beams at different locations throughout the depth of the volume, with the centers of these beams arranged in a hexagonal pattern in x and y.
+Because our optimizations generally find optical encoders (PSFs) with many pencils, we find that initializing with such a pattern helps to converge to a more optimal optical encoder (data not shown).

-For Type C, we instead initialize with a single helix spanning the depth of the volume (the ``Potato Chip'' from \cite{Broxton_2017}), which seems to find a local minimum for $\bm{\upphi}$ that produces a PSF with more pencils (and therefore views in the camera image).
+For Type C, we instead initialize with a single helix spanning the depth of the volume (the ``Potato Chip'' from \cite{Broxton_2017}), which seems to find a local minimum for $\bm{\upphi}$ that produces an optical encoder with more pencils (and therefore views in the camera image).